 General SEO Stats and Facts

-We’ll start with a top-level view on the value of SEO as a marketing strategy.
+We’ll start with a top-level view of the value of SEO as a marketing strategy.
 These statistics are a solid foundation that you can use to build and develop an effective SEO strategy and execute it efficiently.

 - About 70% of small companies don’t have an SEO strategy in place.
 Businesses that are not investing in SEO are missing out on a chance to increase their online visibility and ranking on the first page

 - Quality content and off-page SEO are still considered the most significant aspects of SEO success.
-Several authoritative sources claim that the combination of these two factors is the effective way to rank content in search engines
+Several authoritative sources claim that the combination of these two factors is an effective way to rank content in search engines

 - Around 61% of marketers believe that SEO is significant for online success.
 Ongoing SEO optimization is the most effective way to increase traffic and grow your business online

 - It can take 3-4 weeks for Google to crawl a website with less than 500 pages, 2-3 months with 500-25,000 pages, and 4-23 months for more than 25,000 pages.